 Amazon Fire TV Stick Won’t Connect to Wifi – What to do?

-Amazon Firestick is one of the most popular micro-consoles and digital media players for streaming videos and music.
-It is compact and simple to set up and use, delivering high quality, high definition video right to the user’s TV.
+The Amazon Firestick is one of the most popular micro-consoles and digital media players for streaming videos and music.
+It is compact, simple to set up, and easy to use, making it perfect for streaming high-quality video right to your TV.

-There are several potential reasons behind a Firestick that won’t connect to wifi.
+There are several potential things that can cause Firestick WiFi connectivity problems.
 Luckily, it is usually quite easy to troubleshoot the exact cause of poor Firestick connectivity.

 This TechJunkie how-to article will provide you with more than a few quick fixes that can get your Firestick back online in no time so you can get back to enjoying it.